 - When smashing the potatoes, you can make them as smooth or leave them as chunky as you like.
 The starch from the potatoes will also help to thicken the soup broth.

 - I highly recommend using a sharp cheddar cheese for the robust flavor it gives to the potato soup overall, I also recommend shredding the cheese yourself for the best flavor.

 - You can use Yukon Golds or golden potatoes, russet potatoes or red potatoes in this recipe.
-Golden potatoes have such a buttery texture so, they're my first choice.
+Golden potatoes have such a buttery texture making them my first choice.

 - Why Old Bay?
 Well, as unconventional as it may seem, it just gives a little something special to the flavor of this potato soup recipe.
 If you don’t have Old Bay, use a similar seafood seasoning that you enjoy or omit.

 - The thickness of this potato soup can be adjusted at the end of cooking.
 You can further thin the soup using additional chicken stock or half and half.
-Likewise, you can thicken it further, by dissolving 1-2 tablespoon all purpose flour or cornstarch in cold water or milk for it to dissolve.
+Likewise, you can thicken it, by dissolving 1-2 tablespoons of all purpose flour or cornstarch in just enough cold water or milk for it to dissolve.
 Use a large whisk and whisk it into the hot soup.
 Repeat until the desired consistency is reached.

 - This soup will keep in the freezer for up to 1 month.
 Thaw in the fridge overnight and reheat.